-(II) Systematic introduction of soil mechanics under partially saturated conditions.
+Systematic introduction of soil mechanics under partially saturated conditions.
 Topics include principles of seepage under variably saturated conditions, principle of the effective stress, shear strength theory, and hydraulic and mechanical properties.
 When this course is cross-listed and concurrent with CEEN511, students that enroll in CEEN511 will complete additional and/or more complex assignments.
-Prerequisites: CEEN312.
-3 lecture hours, 3 semester hours.
+Prerequisite: CEEN312.